 How about paper dolls?
 Leaflet Missal has a wonderful collection.

-Thrifty version: Believe it or not, you can get beautiful notebooks/journals and pens from Dollar Tree.
-Children love an empty notebook all to themselves.
+Thrifty version: Believe it or not, you can get beautiful notebooks and journals and pens from

-Splurge: Holy Heroes has come out with an inspirational Spiritual Diary that I am really excited about.
-Young or old, it looks really promising with prompts for daily prayers, reflections, prayer intentions.
-I’m thinking of getting one for our nine year old…and myself.
+Splurge: Holy Heroes has an inspirational Spiritual Diary.
+Young or old, it looks really promising with prompts for daily prayers, reflections and prayer intentions.
+I’m thinking of getting one for our 9

 Thrifty version: Include missals or Mass books found at your local religious goods store.